-As writers know, the goal of any book is to make the reader FEEL.
-We want them to empathize with our characters, feel pulled in by the events and become immersed in the story.
-When a reader’s experience is emotional, it becomes meaningful, transcending mere entertainment.
+Our job as writers is to make the reader FEEL, empathizing with our characters, feeling invested in the outcome of events, and immersed in the story’s world.
+When a reader’s experience is emotional, it transcends mere entertainment and becomes something meaningful to them.

-Sure, readers have probably never been terrorized by a serial killer, vampire or demon in their own lives, but they know what it is to feel terror.
-Likewise, a roguish yet handsome highwayman has likely not pursued them in a roar of love and lust, yet they know what love and lust feel like.
+Sure, readers have probably never been terrorized by a serial killer, vampire, or demon in their own lives, but they know what it is to feel terror.
+Likewise, a roguish yet handsome highwayman has likely not pursued them in a roar of love and lust, yet they have experienced love and lust before.

-Showing what a character is feeling can be difficult for writers.
-Here are 3 tips to help ensure readers share the character’s emotional ride:
+Showing what a character feels can be difficult for writers.
+Here are 3 tips to help readers share the character’s emotional ride:

 1) Prime your readers